top of page

 At one South Australian primary school, Year 6 students co-designed a “Global Changemakers” unit.
 They mapped their passions using their Learner Profiles, proposed inquiry questions, and developed community-based action projects.
 Students co-created rubrics and reflected throughout the process.

 “I’ve never seen this level of ownership,” one teacher shared.
-“They weren’t just doing the project, they were driving it.”
+“They weren’t just doing the project; they were driving it.”

 The Role of the Learner Profile

-At EduShift, we see the Learner Profile as a powerful tool to activate agency, and a key driver of co-designed learning.
+At EduShift, we see the Learner Profile as a powerful tool to activate agency and a key driver of co-designed learning.

-Used well, the Learner Profile becomes a living document that students draw on regularly to:
+When used effectively, the Learner Profile becomes a living document that students draw on regularly to:

-• Identify strengths, areas for growth, and passions
+• Identify strengths, areas for growth, and passions.

-• Reflect on which skills and dispositions are most relevant to a project or challenge
+• Reflect on which skills and dispositions are most relevant to a project or challenge.

-• Consider who they might need support from (peers, teachers, community members)
+• Consider who they might need support from (peers, teachers, community members).

-• Set goals and monitor progress as self-directed learners
+• Set goals and monitor progress as self-directed learners.

 Example in Practice